Key Conclusions from our Research on

-In their book Unleashing Human Energy Through Culture Change: From a Toxic Culture to a High-Performance Organization, Don Rust and Alan Weinstein identify six key factors that led to a toxic, unproductive work environment in General Motors’ largest engine plant, located outside of Buffalo, New York.
+In their book Unleashing Human Energy through Culture Change: From a Toxic Culture to a High-Performance Organization, Don Rust and Alan Weinstein identify six key factors that led to a toxic, unproductive work environment in General Motors’ largest engine plant, located outside of Buffalo, New York.
 Those factors were:

 1. Conflict between employees and management, or “industrial warfare”